-This disruptive closure is not necessary.
+This disruptive closure was not necessary.
 It could have been averted by retaining the existing double-deck trains on the Macquarie line and using the lower-level Epping platforms as an interchange.
 This might have been by converting one of the two platforms to single-deck and retaining the other for double-deck use.
 Another, more expensive, solution would have been building two new underground platforms at Epping to be a terminus for North-west Rail Link (NWRL) trains.
 There would have been other possibilities.

 Even after the Macquarie line re-opens as single-deck, passengers will be required to change at Chatswood.
 The station at Chatswood was not designed as a major interchange.
 There is likely to be uncomfortable and possibly dangerous overcrowding in the morning peak.